CDRECORD linux command manual

 To subscribe, use:

-or http://lists.berlios.de/mailman/listinfo/cdrecord-support
+or https://lists.berlios.de/mailman/listinfo/cdrecord-support

 The old cdwrite mailing list may be joined by sending mail to: